sudhanshu-hld/ReactProjects/chef_claude/README.md

 # Chef Claude

-This is a website that uses claude api to provide differebt recipies depending on the ingredients you add.
+This is a website that uses claude api to provide different recipies depending on the ingredients you add.